Air quality and planning

 Whichever model is selected the predictions should be verified against local monitoring data.
 Suitable data can be found on the Monitoring Data pages, or by contacting the Air Quality team.

 Emissions of nitrogen dioxide from vehicles has been predicted to decline over time, purely as a result of advances in vehicle technology.
 However, recent evidence has shown the predicted decline in concentrations has not occurred.
-It is therefore necessary for air quality impact assessments to show a sensitivity analysis of their results taking into account the scenario where vehicle emissions remain at baseline levels throughout the operation of the development.
+Air quality impact assessments must therefore show a sensitivity analysis that takes into account the scenario where vehicle emissions stay at baseline levels throughout the operation of the development.

 The methodology proposed should be agreed with this office and justification presented on the choice, including details of proposed model verification.